tracehound/tracehound-website/src/content/docs/getting-started.md

 ---
 title: Getting Started
-description: Getting Started with Tracehound - Deterministic runtime security buffer
+description: Install and configure Tracehound in under 5 minutes.
 ---

 # Getting Started with Tracehound